Launch Ryujinx Canary once

 These links point to verified Ryubing Canary release assets checked during implementation.

-Use the application menu instead of guessing hidden system paths.
+Use the application menu instead of guessing hidden paths from old tutorials.

-Place the file in the system folder, then restart the emulator.
+Place your legally dumped prod.keys in the system folder, then restart the emulator.

 This screenshot from the Ryujinx setup documentation shows the intended system folder location for legally dumped prod.keys.
 It is included as placement context only; this site does not provide keys or firmware downloads.

-Launch Ryujinx Canary once, open the Ryujinx folder from the application menu, then place legally dumped prod.keys in the system folder.
-Restart the emulator so the file can be detected.
+Launch Ryujinx Canary once, open the Ryujinx folder from the app menu, place legally dumped prod.keys in the system folder, then restart.
+Do not guess hidden paths from an old tutorial if the application can open the correct folder for you.

 Firmware should also come from a legal dump.
-After keys are in place, use the emulator Tools menu to install firmware from a valid XCI or ZIP source, then restart Ryujinx Canary.
+Add keys first, confirm they are detected, then use the Tools menu to install firmware from a valid legal source.
+Restart Ryujinx Canary before diagnosing game launch errors.

 Common mistakes include placing prod.keys in the wrong folder, using an outdated key file, installing firmware before keys are detected, or forgetting to restart the emulator.
 The page should help users diagnose these setup mistakes without encouraging piracy or hosting copyrighted material.